katharinalisalin/demo-bug-template/docs/contributing/creating-a-pull-request.md

 # Submitting a Pull Request (PR)

+Material for MkDocs is a project that is driven by "hero developers", 80% of the contributions come from less than 20% of the developers.

+pull request, short PR, is a proposed code chjange

 When submitting a Pull Request, please make sure that your contribution follows these guidelines:

-Your code should be properly formatted and follow the existing code style.
+- [x] Your code is properly formatted and follows the existing code style.
-Your changes should be well-documented, with clear explanations of what the code does and why it is necessary.
+- [x] Your changes are well-documented, with clear explanations of what the code does and why it is necessary.
-Your Pull Request should include test cases that confirm the correct functioning of the code.
+- [x] Your Pull Request includes test cases that confirm the correct functioning of the code.

 Please also note that all contributions are subject to review and may not be accepted if they do not meet the project's standards or goals.